sirodoht/mal/README.md

 ## License

-This software is licensed under the MIT.
+This software is licensed under the MIT license.
 For more information, read the [LICENSE](LICENSE) file.